-State Officials Sued for Allowing Foster Children to Languish in Juvenile Detention
+State officials sued for allowing foster children to languish in juvenile detention

 That was an increase from 49 similar cases in 2019.

-In an interview last year, Smith acknowledged the problems but defended his approach.
+In an interview last year, Marc Smith, director of the Department of Children and Family Services, acknowledged the problems but defended his approach.

 “Yes, those numbers have been rising because we have seen an increase in the severity of the needs of children in the state of Illinois,” Smith said last May of the improper child placements.